CopernicaMarketingSoftware/Documentation/Yothalot/php-race.md

 If you haven't set up a connection yet, you can skip this section and go to our [Yothalot\Connection](copernica-docs:Yothalot/php-connection "Connection") page.
-If you have set up a connection for mapreduce tasks you to update it in order to use it for racer tasks.
+If you have set up a connection for mapreduce tasks you have to update it in order to use it for racer tasks.
 The reason is that mapreduce and racer tasks are very similar.
 In order to avoid conflicts racer tasks should use another queue than  mapreduce tasks, nameley the racer queue.
 To achieve this you update the routing key